Kansas deputies catch couple transporting meth - NewsBreak

 Kansas deputies catch couple transporting meth

 JACKSON COUNTY—Law enforcement authorities are investigating two suspects on drug charges after a traffic stop.
 Just after 9:30p.m.
-Sunday, a sheriff's deputy stopped a...littleapplepost.com
+Sunday, a sheriff's deputy stopped a...greatbendpost.com

 JACKSON COUNTY—Law enforcement authorities are investigating two suspects on drug charges after a traffic stop.
 Just after 9:30p.m.
-Sunday, a sheriff's deputy stopped a...littleapplepost.com
+Sunday, a sheriff's deputy stopped a...greatbendpost.com